-Trump defiant as Mueller charges Russians
+Russia FBI charges 'blather' - Lavrov

 And what an apparatus it was.
 In the run-up to the US presidential election "Project Lakhta", as it was called, had an operating budget of more than $1m a month.

-Russians associated with the organisation travelled to the US, posed as Americans and gathered information on where best to target its attempts to "sow discord" in the US political process.
-Swing states were identified and efforts, according to the indictment, were made to boost the prospects of Republican Donald Trump and undermine Democrat Hillary Clinton.

-Although the indictment does not suggest collusion between the Trump campaign and the Russians, it says the meddling effort may have been aided by "unwitting individuals" associated with the Republican nominee.

-The White House may breathe a sigh of relief with that particular revelation.
+The indictment does not suggest collusion between the Trump campaign and the Russians, however, and the White House may breathe a sigh of relief at this.

 But the heat is increasing, and the investigation isn't over yet.
 At the very least, if Mr Mueller's allegations hold up in court, it will become increasingly difficult for the president to argue that Russian meddling on his behalf is an unsubstantiated hoax.

-What do the social media companies say?
+What do social media companies say?

-Politicians from both major parties have responded with calls for social media companies to do more to prevent political interference via their platforms.
+Politicians from both major parties have responded with calls for social media to do more to prevent political interference via their platforms.

-Facebook said in a statement that it had worked "proactively" with Mr Mueller's investigation, but admitted that it had "more to do to prevent further attacks".
+Facebook said in a statement that it had worked "proactively" with Mr Mueller's investigation, but had "more to do to prevent further attacks".

-Twitter said the activities were "intolerable" and that it was working with investigators, but that "tech companies cannot defeat this novel, shared threat alone".
+Twitter said the activities were "intolerable" and that it was working with investigators, but that tech companies could not defeat the new threat alone.

 What is the investigation about?